korayyenal/Heart-Attack-Prediction/README.md

 ### Most important features

-When we compare the results of the feature selection for each algorithm, 9 most important features are the same.
+When I compare the results of the feature selection for each algorithm, 9 most important features are the same.
 These features are the following:

 - Age
 - Serum potassium content (K_BLOOD)